Canted-spin-caused electric dipoles: a local symmetry theory: Abstract

 \section{Abstract}

 A pair of magnetic atoms with canted spins $\mathbf{S}_a,\mathbf{S_b}$ can give rise to an electric dipole moment $\Pb$.
 Several forms for the behavior of such a moment have appeared in the theoretical literature, some of which have been invoked to explain experimental results found in various multiferroic materials.
-The forms specifically are $\Pb_1\propto\Rb\times(\Sb_a\times\Sb_b), \Pb_2\propto\Sb_a\times\Sb_b$, and $\Pb_3\propto\Sb_a\Rb\cdot\Sb_a-\Sb_b\Rb\cdot\Sb_b$, where $\Rb$ is the relative position of the atoms and $\Sb_a,\Sb_b$ are unit vectors.
-To unify and generalize these various forms we consider $\Pb$ as the most general quadratic function of the spin components that vanishes whenever $\Sb_a$ and $\Sb_b$ are collinear.
+The forms that require canting of the spins are $\Pb_1\propto\Rb\times(\Sb_a\times\Sb_b), \Pb_2\propto\Sb_a\times\Sb_b$, and $\Pb_3\propto\Sb_a\Rb\cdot\Sb_a-\Sb_b\Rb\cdot\Sb_b$, where $\Rb$ is the relative position of the atoms and $\Sb_a,\Sb_b$ are unit vectors.
+To unify and generalize these various forms we consider $\Pb$ as the most general quadratic function of the spin components that vanishes whenever $\Sb_a$ and $\Sb_b$ are collinear, i.e. we consider the most general expressions that require spin canting.
 The study reveals new forms.
 We generalize to the vector $\Pb$, Moriya's symmetry considerations regarding the (scalar) Dzyaloshinskii-Moriya energy $\Db\cdot \Sb_a\times\Sb_b$ (which led to restrictions on $\Db$).
 This provides a rigorous symmetry argument which shows that $\Pb_1$ is allowed no matter how high the symmetry of the atoms plus environment, and gives restrictions for all other contributions.
-The analysis leads to the suggestion of terms omitted in the existing microscopic models, and predicts an unusual antiferroelectric ordering in the antiferromagnetically and ferroelectrically ordered phase of RbFe(MoO$_4$)$_2$.
+The analysis leads to the suggestion of terms omitted in the existing microscopic models, suggests a new mechanism behind the ferroelectricity found in the `proper screw structure' of CuXO$_2$, X=Fe,Cr, and predicts an unusual antiferroelectric ordering in the antiferromagnetically and ferroelectrically ordered phase of RbFe(MoO$_4$)$_2$.

 \textbf{I. Introduction}